 - 2.2.2.
 All members of staff and visitors have a duty to safeguard our pupils' welfare and must therefore familiarise themselves and comply at all times with this policy.
 This includes a duty both to children in need and to children at risk of harm.
-All staff must read and understand Part 1 of KCSIE (July 2016).
+All staff must read and understand Part 1 of KCSIE (September 2016).
 All school staff should be aware that safeguarding incidents can happen at anytime and anywhere and are required to be alert to any possible concerns everyone is responsible and everyone can make a referral. - 2.2.3.
 As part of carrying out safe recruitment procedures under KCSIE, members of the teaching and non-teaching staff at the school including part-time staff, temporary and supply staff, and visiting staff, such as peripatetics and sports coaches are subject to the necessary statutory child protection checks before starting work.
 For most appointments, an enhanced DBS check with 'barred list' information will be appropriate.
 A DBS certificate will be obtained from the candidate before or as soon as practicable after appointment.
 Alternatively, if the applicant has subscribed to it and gives permission, the school may undertake an online update check through the DBS Update Service. - 2.2.4.
 Further to the DBS check, anyone appointed to carry out teaching work will require an additional check to ensure they are not prohibited from teaching by order of the Secretary of State.
 Those undertaking management posts will be subject to prohibition from management of independent schools checks. - 2.2.5.
 All governors, volunteers and contractors working regularly during term-time (such as contract catering staff) are also subject to the statutory DBS checks.
 Confirmation is obtained that appropriate child protection checks and procedures apply to any staff employed by another organisation and working with the school's pupils at school or on another site. - 2.2.6.
 Should the school develop concerns about an existing staff member's suitability to work with children, it will carry out all relevant checks as if the individual were a new member of staff. - 2.2.7.
 This policy is reviewed by governors annually.
 Please also refer to the school's Recruitment Policy for further details. - 2.3.
 We have also taken into account the following documents: - 2.3.1.
-Revised SSCB procedures 2015
+Revised SSCB procedures 31st March 2017

 - 2.3.2.
 Working Together to Safeguard Children 2015 - 2.3.3.
 Early year and Foundation Stage Guidance 2014 - 2.3.4.
-Keeping Children Safe in Education 2016 - 2.3.5.
+Keeping Children Safe in Education 2016 (and new proposed guidance December 2017) - 2.3.5.
 Prevent Duty Guidance for England and Wales 2015 - 2.3.6.
 Section 26 of the Counter-Terrorism and Security Act 2015 - 2.3.7.
-Channel Duty Guidance: Protecting vulnerable people from being drawn into terrorism 2015
+Channel Duty Guidance: Protecting vulnerable people from being drawn into terrorism 2015 - 2.3.8.
+Sexual violence and sexual harassment between children in schools and colleges (December 2017)